 In fact, on-time payments make as big of a difference to your credit score as the combined points from the length of your credit history, your new credit, and your borrowing styles.

-So if you've been making your secured credit card payment on time every month, you have already made an improvement on two of the most important scoring elements.
+If you've been making your secured credit card payment on time every month, you have already made an improvement on two of the most important scoring elements.
 You strengthened your on-time payment history, and you rehabilitated your credit, which FICO factors into the "new credit" category.

 Here's the minor problem about closing the secured credit card that you'll want to be aware of.
 If you start a secured credit card account with an issuer that charges a $50 annual fee, eventually you're probably going to want to ditch that secured credit card for a better one.
-And so once you've built a strong enough credit report to attract pre-qualification offers from reputable companies like Chase or Citi, you face a decision.
+And once you've built a strong enough credit report to attract pre-qualification offers from reputable companies such as Chase or Citi, you face a decision.

 Dropping the secured credit card will save you money in the short term if you're no longer paying an annual fee and getting your refundable deposit back, but no longer having that card reduces your overall amount of available credit (remember your credit utilization ratio?), your total number of active lenders, and the age of your longest open account.
 (You'll still get points for the date you first opened your secured account, however.)